FabricFolding: Learning Efficient Fabric Folding without Expert Demonstrations: METHOD

+FabricFolding utilizes the RGBD image output from an overhead RealSense 435i camera to calculate the current fabric coverage.
+The fabric coverage $\mathscr{C}$ is calculated as shown in Eq. (\ref{coverage}).

+where $\mathcal{P}_i$ represents the pixel occupied by the current fabric configuration in the image, while $\mathcal{P}_j$ represents the pixel occupied in the image when the fabric is fully unfolded.

-To determine whether the fabric is ready for the downstream folding task, we have two indicators: the current coverage of the fabric and the number of detected keypoints.
+To determine whether the fabric is ready for the downstream folding task, we have two indicators: the fabric coverage $\mathscr{C}$ and the number of detected keypoints $\mathcal{K}$.
 The fabric is considered smooth enough when the current coverage exceeds threshold $S_2$ and the number of detected keypoints meets the requirements.
 Fig. \ref{unfolding} illustrates the fabric unfolding pipeline with a multi-primitive policy.
 In our experiments, $S_1 = 0.65$ and $S_2 = 0.8$ perform best.